jkingportfolio/CI_PP2_Connect4/README.md

 I would like to also thank the following:
 - My wife and family for their support and feedback whilst doing this project
 - My fellow Code Institute students whom i have bounced ideas and problems back and forth with via Slack
+- Code Institute tutor support who helped with an issue i had with game functionality.
 - My Code Institute mentor Mo Shami for his guidance through this project.